mmtk/mmtk-jikesrvm/README.md

 ## Build

-MMTk building is integrated as one step during JikesRVM build.
+MMTk building is integrated as as a step of the JikesRVM build.
 We recommend using the `buildit` script for the JikesRVM build.

 ```console